 Now on to the really important parts.

-In attendance: We need to start with the couple: Kieron Crawley, the Irishman-turned-globetrotter, met Miguel Gonzales, the Spaniard-turned-globetrotter, in Johannesburg and have been growing their love for many gorgeous years.
+In attendance: We need to start with the couple: The Irishman and the Spaniard who met in South Africa and continued their globetrotting from there.
 Their families included equally fun and fascinating people from Ireland, Spain, England, Scotland, Switzerland, Barbados, Brazil, and New York—not to mention a California cousin or two.
 Their friends extended the global range to South Africa, Germany, France, Greece and Africa.
 And while the number of languages represented may have confused a UN interpreter, the shared universal tongue extended to all: dancing.

 Meaning: If you haven’t yet deciphered it, this was a gay wedding.
 In Catholic Ireland.
 Between two people who were old enough to have fully expected the impossibility of such an event ever happening in their lifetimes.
 To not only witness such a ceremony, but to see the depth of love and support by all their friends and family—many of whom were deeply Catholic—brought tears to absolutely everyone’s eyes.